2013 Board of Directors

 Robert K. Johnson, Esq., Chair is of counsel to the law firm of Munger, Tolles & Olson

 in Los Angeles and was co-managing partner for six years.
 He also worked for the United States Department of Justice Antitrust Division as a Special Assistant to the Assistant Attorney General and as an associate for Cleary, Gottlieb, Steen & Hamilton.
 Johnson is an active member of the American, California and Los Angeles County Bar Associations and a past member of the Board of Trustees of the Los Angeles County Bar Association where he served as Chair of its Taxation Section and Chair of its Employee Benefits Committee, receiving its Dana Latham Memorial Award in 1999.
 Johnson also served as Chair of the Taxation Section of the State Bar of California and received its V. Judson Klein Award in 1997.
 He is a Fellow of the American College of Tax Counsel and the American College of Employee Benefits Counsel.
 Johnson is currently listed in The Best Lawyers in America under Employee Benefits Law and Tax Law.
 He is a graduate of Harvard University and Stanford Law School where he served as an officer of the Stanford Law Review.
-Johnson also currently serves on the Board of Directors and as Secretary of the Housing Rights Center, which is California’s largest nonprofit organization dedicated to security fair housing.
+Johnson also currently serves on the Board of Directors and as President of the Housing Rights Center, which is California’s largest nonprofit organization dedicated to security fair housing.

 Barrett S. Litt, Esq., Vice Chair, is a partner at Kaye, McLane, Bednarski & Litt